Frisco & Dallas Shoulder Replacement

 Shoulder replacement surgery, also called shoulder arthroplasty, involves the replacement of the damaged bone and cartilage with metal and plastic implants.
 Shoulder arthroplasty is a treatment option that can relieve pain and restore mobility and function.
 Very often, people tolerate their symptoms for long periods of time because the arm is not a weight bearing extremity.
 For this reason, arthritis of the shoulder is not as common as in the hip and knee.
 As such, most people know someone who has had a hip or knee replacement, but many people do not even know that shoulder replacement is an option.

-At SPORT, our orthopedic and sports medicine doctors are committed to getting you back to your active lifestyle through quick and lasting recovery.
+At SPORT, our orthopedic doctors in Frisco TX are committed to getting you back to your active lifestyle through quick and lasting recovery.
 We perform several different joint replacement surgeries, including shoulder replacement.
 Click the green tab below to schedule your appointment so that you can get back to living your active, pain-free life ASAP.

 Dallas Shoulder Replacement Surgeon